 Page Affinity

-A trend is important because it tells you when you should intervene.
-At what moment should you respond to an intent signal or mindset.
+This is important because it can tell you when you should intervene.
+It can guide what moment you choose to respond to an intent signal or mindset, based on change.

 Intent Trend